Rolex 24 Weekend at Daytona

 Our staff and associates have mentored AFRL Scholars for four summer sessions.
 We also established the internship programs at SOFWERX in Tampa in 2015 and the AFWERX Innovation Hub in Las Vegas in 2018.
 Engineering design blogs are required in order to journal project progress.

-Elizabeth coached three FIRST® LEGO® League teams School Year 2013-2014 & 2014-2015.In 2015, FIRST® invited her to serve as FIRST® LEGO® League Partner for the 16 counties in the Florida – Northwest region.
-During the next two years, Elizabeth managed the tournament series for region and was a lead trainer for coaches.
-She was also very active encouraging teachers and coaches at all grade levels with mentorship and providing resources.
+Beth coached three FIRST® LEGO® League teams School Year 2013-2014 & 2014-2015.In 2015, FIRST® invited her to serve as FIRST® LEGO® League Partner for the 16 counties in the Florida – Northwest region.
+During the next two years, Beth managed the tournament series for the region and was a lead trainer for coaches.
+She was also very active in encouraging teachers and coaches at all grade levels with mentorship and providing resources.
 She also served on the FIRST® Florida State Operating Committee and State tournament operations.

 VR is an excellent tool for learning complex concepts in math and science.
 Check out my blog about a project where participants could view a virtual periodic chart, then move sub-atomic particles (protons, neutrons & electrons) to build an atom!